abinit/abinit/doc/tutorial/basepar.md

 *Before starting, you might consider working in a different subdirectory as for the other lessons.
 Why not "Work_paral"?*

-Copy the _files_ file and the input file from the _~abinit/tests/tutorial_ directory to your work directory.
-They are named _tbasepar_1.files_ and _tbasepar_1.in_.
+Copy the `files` file and the input file from the `~abinit/tests/tutorial` directory to your work directory.
+They are named `tbasepar_1.files` and `tbasepar_1.in`.
 You can start immediately a sequential run, to have a reference CPU time.
 On a 2.8GHz PC, it runs in about one minute.

-Contrary to the sequential case, it is worth to have a look at the "files" file, and to modify it for the parallel execution, as one should avoid unnecessary network communications.
-If every node has its own temporary or scratch directory, you can achieve this by providing a path to a local disk for the temporary files in _abinit.files_.
-Supposing each processor has access to a local temporary disk space named _/scratch/user_ , then you might modify the 5th line of the _files_ file so that it becomes:
+Contrary to the sequential case, it is worth to have a look at the `files` file, and to modify it for the parallel execution, as one should avoid unnecessary network communications.
+If every node has its own temporary or scratch directory, you can achieve this by providing a path to a local disk for the temporary files in `abinit.files`.
+Supposing each processor has access to a local temporary disk space named `/scratch/user` , then you might modify the 5th line of the `files` file so that it becomes:

     tbasepar_1.in
     tbasepar_1.out